Skip to main content

 3. For this first campaign, do not add additional steps:

-• You can leave it as a single phone call per contact.
+• Keep it as a single phone call per contact.

 5. Assign a caller number

-1. Under Outbound Configurations (or similar area for phone calls):
+1. Under Outbound Configurations (or the phone call settings area):

 • Choose Select from numbers.